hhxsv5/laravel-s/README.md

 $app->register(Hhxsv5\LaravelS\Illuminate\LaravelSServiceProvider::class);
 ```

-3.Publish Configuration
+3.Publish Configuration.
 ```Bash
 php artisan laravels publish
 ```

-`Special for Lumen`: you `DO NOT` need to load this configuration manually in `bootstrap/app.php` file.
-LaravelS will load it automatically.
+`Special for Lumen`: you `DO NOT` need to load this configuration manually in `bootstrap/app.php` file, LaravelS will load it automatically.
 ```PHP
 // Unnecessary to call configure()
 $app->configure('laravels');